HarshKothari21/HarshKothari21/README.md

-Looking to use my Bachelor of Computer Science and project skills to work with Machine learning and Data-Science related solutions at your organization.
+Looking to use my Bachelor of Computer Science with project skills and experience to work with Machine learning and Data-Science related solutions at your organization.

 ## Expertise in Python libraries:
 - Pandas | Numpy | MatplotLib | Seaborn | BeautifulSoup | Plotly